-Plans are in to construct 163 flats by the northern Woolwich Ferry terminal, in a number of buildings reaching up to 13 storeys.
+Plans are in to construct 163 flats by the northern Woolwich Ferry terminal as part of buildings reaching up to 13 storeys.

 I recently took a walk around North Woolwich and wondered when plans would be submitted for the large amount of vacant land in North Woolwich beside the Thames.